How well do you know the stock market? Test your

 What is a Margin Account?

 A margin account allows you to quickly and easily borrow money from your brokerage to purchase additional shares.
 In other words, it provides leverage for your account.
 It also allows you to do short selling.
-Of course interest is charged interest on any borrowed money and the SEC has very strict regulations on these accounts.
+You do get to play with extra money but interest is charged on any borrowed money and the SEC has very strict regulations on these accounts.